-This Product Quality Assessment Report (PQAR) describes the validation of the EMMA v3.1 CO2 and EMMA v3.1 CH4 products (in the following also referred to as XCO2_EMMA and XCH4_EMMA) with TCCON ground based measurements.
-Originally, the EMMA algorithm (v1.3) was described and validated in the publication of Reuter et al. (2013) and their validation is the blueprint for this PQAR.
+This Product Quality Assessment Report (PQAR) describes the validation of the EMMA v4.1 CO2 and EMMA v4.1 CH4 products (in the following also referred to as XCO2_EMMA and XCH4_EMMA) with TCCON ground based measurements.
+Originally, the EMMA algorithm (v1.3) was described and validated in the publication of Reuter et al. (2013) and its validation is the blueprint for this PQAR.
 Several of the shown figures are updated versions of figures shown in the publication of Reuter et al. (2013).
-EMMA is composed of an ensemble of individual SCIAMACHY and GOSAT L2 algorithms and this document also contributes to the inter-comparison of the contributing algorithms.
+EMMA is composed of an ensemble of individual SCIAMACHY, GOSAT, and OCO-2 L2 algorithms and this document also contributes to the inter-comparison of the contributing algorithms.

-For XCO2 we find that the individual algorithms have a single measurement precision in the range of 1.74ppm (ACOS) to 2.30ppm (NIES v02).
-EMMA has a single measurement precision of 1.92ppm.
-EMMA's combined regional and seasonal biases (0.58ppm) are on the lower end of the range of the individual algorithms (0.43ppm for BESD to 1.00ppm for PPDF-S).
-The found linear drifts are small and predominantly not significant, i.e., the trend is usually smaller than twice its uncertainty.
-The linear drift found for EMMA's XCO2 is 0.00±0.09ppm/a.
-The year-to-year stability is in the range of 0.27ppm/a (ACOS) and 0.50ppm/a (NIES v02bc).
-EMMA's year-to-year stability of 0.29ppm/a is on the lower end of this range.
+For XCO2 we find that the individual algorithms have a single measurement precision in the range of 1.33ppm (NASA) to 2.12ppm (NIES).
+EMMA has a single measurement precision of 1.31ppm.
+EMMA's combined regional and seasonal biases (0.56ppm) are on the lower end of the range of the individual algorithms.
+The found linear drifts are small and not significant, i.e., the trend is smaller than twice its uncertainty.
+The linear drift found for EMMA's XCO2 is -0.05±0.06ppm/a.
+The year-to-year stability is in the range of 0.21ppm/a (NASA) and 0.38ppm/a (RemoTeC and PPDF-S).
+EMMA's year-to-year stability is 0.34ppm/a.

-For XCH4 we find that the individual algorithms have a single measurement precision in the range of 13.4ppb (UoL-FP) to 14.4ppb (PPDF-S) except for WFMD which has a single measurement precision of 100.5ppb.
-EMMA has a single measurement precision of 13.7ppb (excluding the period till 04/2010).
-EMMA's combined regional and seasonal biases (4.3ppb) are at the lower end of the range of the individual GOSAT algorithms (4.3ppb for UoL-FP to 14.6ppb for WFMD).
+For XCH4 we find that the individual algorithms have a single measurement precision in the range of 13.34ppb (NIES) to 14.40ppb (PPDF-S) except for WFMD which has a single measurement precision of 100.53ppb.
+EMMA has a single measurement precision of 13.69ppb (excluding the period till 04/2010).
+EMMA's combined regional and seasonal biases (4.42ppb) are at the lower end of the range of the individual algorithms (4.21ppb for UoL-FP to 14.12ppb for WFMD).
 The found linear drifts are small and not significant, i.e., the trend is smaller than twice its uncertainty.
-The linear drift found for EMMA's XCH4 is -0.05±0.67ppb/a.
-The year-to-year stability is in the range of 1.7ppb/a (UoL-PR, NIES v02) and 7.0ppb/a (WFMD).
-EMMA's year-to-year stability of 1.8ppb/a is at the lower end of the range.
+The linear drift found for EMMA's XCH4 is -0.10±0.41ppb/a.
+The year-to-year stability is in the range of 1.7ppb/a (NIES) and 7.8ppb/a (WFMD).
+EMMA's year-to-year stability of 1.9ppb/a is at the lower end of the range.